Samuel Ronan wants you to think he's a Republican. He's not.

 Ronan says his values "match the Republican Party of yesterday."
 However, he can't find a Republican he agrees with today.

 Perhaps the more revealing, Ronan posted on Facebook that leftists should infiltrate Republican spaces and run in their primaries.
-He said it loud and clear.
-On the record.
+He said it loud and clear on the record.
 And then he turned around and tried to do exactly that.
 That's not a plot twist.
 That's an admission.
 It’s evidence.

 But this story has a second rogue actor.